nirpechuk/nirpechuk/README.md

 ## Hi there 👋
 Hey 😃 I'm Nir, an undergraduate majoring in Computer Science at Carnegie Mellon University.
 Here's some more about me:

-- 💻 This semester I'm **TAing 15-122**: Principles of Imperative Computation at CMU.
-Very excited help students with correctness/safety proofs and data structures and algorithms in C!
+- 💻 This semester I'm **TAing 15-213**: Introduction to Computer Systems at CMU.
+Very excited help students build a memory allocator, cache simulator, multithreaded web proxy, and more from the ground up in C!
+Last semester I TAd 15-122, CMU's imperative computing class.
+TAing is fun and fulfilling!
-- 🔭 This summer I'm excited to be interning at **Palantir** as a SWE Intern in the Production Infrastructure org (Apollo team).
-Systems programming!
-Last summer I worked as a SWE intern at **Firebolt Inc**, where I got to work with machine learning, distributed systems, and databases in a cutting-edge industry environment (see below for more detail).
+- 🔭 In 2026, I interned at **Palantir** working on infrastructure, with my proudest accomplishment being implementing optimizations that led to >10x cuts in memory and cost of a key service.
+The summer before, I worked as a SWE intern at **Firebolt Inc**, where I got to work with machine learning, distributed systems, and databases in a startup environment.
 - 🏆 Hackathons:
+  - Recently built a autonomous bioreactor at the **UC Berkeley AI Hackathon** designed to help farm [bacteriophages](https://en.wikipedia.org/wiki/Bacteriophage#:~:text=Meanwhile%2C%20bacteriophage%20researchers%20have%20been%20developing%20engineered%20viruses%20to%20overcome%20antibiotic%20resistance) -- I enjoyed getting to combine hardware, software, and my robot learning knowledge into this project!
+See more [here](https://www.youtube.com/watch?v=z2aTEHjq1O8).
-  - Recently **won at CMU TartanHacks**, CMU's largest hackathon (>1000 hackers and 279 submitted projects), with BallotGuide.
+  - Last year I **won at CMU TartanHacks**, CMU's largest hackathon (>1000 hackers and 279 submitted projects), with BallotGuide.
 It's a website designed to address low voter turnout with custom visualizations of how your local election ballot will actually affect your life.
 See [this cool gif demo](https://www.youtube.com/watch?v=UPvNxiCK0Lg) of the website's features.
-  - In 2025 I **won at the UC Berkeley AI Hackathon**, the largest AI-themed Hackathon in the world, with my project Truely.
-It's a browser extension that deploys agents to verify facts on your page and annotates misinfo/deepfakes with citations!
-See the repo+devpost below if you're interested :)
 - 📚 Recent papers I've enjoyed reading have focused on [language modeling](https://openreview.net/pdf?id=JFPaD7lpBD), [robot learning](https://arxiv.org/pdf/2509.07953), [game theory/behavioral economics](https://arxiv.org/pdf/2502.17720), [genetic algorithms](https://arxiv.org/pdf/2309.16797), and other fields in AI (hyperlinked one per category).
 Hit me up if you have any paper recommendations you think I'd enjoy!
 - 📫 Reach me via <a href="https://www.linkedin.com/in/nirpechuk/">**my linkedin**</a>!
 - 🥴 (Bonus: if you can't already tell, I love emojis)